playframework/play-meta/releasing/play.md

 - Look at `status:needs-backport` issues/PRs (including closed ones).
 - Look at issues/PRs tagged milestone version (including closed ones).
 - Update any dependencies that are needed.
-- Update any upstream projects (e.g make sure new play-ws is using new play-json)
+- Update any upstream projects (e.g make sure new `play-ws` is using new `play-json`)

-May need to release these projects: play-json, play-ws, twirl
+May need to release these projects: `play-json`, `play-ws`, `twirl`

 When ready:

+- If the project already has set up `sbt-ci-release`:
+  - Make sure you are on the latest HEAD of the branch you want to release
+  - Tag the version you want to release: `git tag -s x.y.z`
+  - Push the tag to the upstream repo.
+  - In the GitHub user interface, check "Publish" action, it will publish the release.
+- If you release from an older branch that has no `sbt-ci-release` set up yet:
-- make sure you are using **JDK8** to build and release
+  - Make sure you are using **JDK8** to build and release!
-- checkout the branch you want to release and check that the commit you want to release has a green build in CI
+  - Checkout the branch you want to release and check that the commit you want to release has a green build in CI
-- tag the commit, eg: (git tag x.y.z).
-The projects are using sbt-dynver, so tagging first is important in order to get the right version number.
+  - Tag the commit, eg: (`git tag -s x.y.z`).
+The projects are using `sbt-dynver`, so tagging first is important in order to get the right version number.
 The projects are NOT using tag prefixes (eg: v1.0.2), they use 1.0.2 instead.
 Watch-out, don't be mislid by twirl and play-ws.
 They do have tags prefixed by a `v`, but the dynver config is requiring the new tags to NOT have a prefix.
-- run `sbt release`
+  - Run `sbt release`
-- at the end of the release, you must push the tag.
+  - At the end of the release, you must push the tag.
   - Check the correcponding release page in GitHub, adapt the release notes as needed and published it.

-TODO: all of the above should soon become obsolete.
-All that process should be run by the CI build.
-### Step 1 - release Play itself
+### Step 1 - Release Play itself

 Prepare the branch: